Optimal Hamiltonian recognition of unknown quantum dynamics: Introduction

 However, could the challenges of multi-parameter estimation be circumvented if we have some prior information about the Hamiltonian?
 For instance, consider the task of estimating parameters $\alpha$ and $\beta$ encoded in a Hamiltonian $H= \alpha H_0 + \beta H_1$.
 Suppose we further know there is a possible multiplicative relationship between $\alpha$ and $\beta$, e.g., either $\alpha = a \beta$ or $\alpha = b \beta$ for some known $a,b$.
 Can we efficiently identify which case actually holds and then reduce the problem to single-parameter metrology?
 Motivated by this question, we introduce the task of \textit{Hamiltonian recognition}, which is a basic form of Hamiltonian learning.

 The specific problem we consider is to guess $H$ from several given candidates by querying the unknown evolution $U_H(\theta)$ multiple times for \textit{arbitrary} $\theta$.
 The target is to maximize the success probability averaging over all possible $H$ and $\theta$.
 Hamiltonian recognition differs from Hamiltonian learning~\cite{Wang_2017,Bairey2019,Li2020,Che2021,wilde2022,Yu_2023,Huang2023,Gu_2024} or certification~\cite{Wiebe2014}, where the evolution time is typically controllable.
 In contrast, Hamiltonian recognition aims to develop a time-independent protocol with a single-shot measurement.
-It can be viewed as a special case of Hamiltonian learning that focuses on identifying the Hamiltonians from a given class rather than learning the complete Hamiltonian itself.

 The Hamiltonian recognition is closely related to the composite hypothesis testing of quantum channels~\cite{Bergh2023}, where an unknown channel is promised to be from one of two sets, and the task is to decide which set it belongs to by querying it $k$ times.
 In Hamiltonian recognition, two (or more) sets of unitary operations are generated by different possible Hamiltonians with varying parameters $\theta$.
 When $\theta$ is fixed, the corresponding binary and multiple unitary discrimination have been extensively studied (e.g., ~\cite{Acin2001,Ariano2001,D_rquot_Ariano_2002,Duan2007,Laing2009,Soeda_2021,Bavaresco_2021,Bavaresco_2022}).
 It was shown that any pair of unitary operations could be perfectly discriminated with a finite number of uses~\cite{Acin2001,Ariano2001}.
 Such perfect discrimination may not even require entanglement or joint quantum operations~\cite{Duan2007}.
 However, little is known about \textit{composite unitary discrimination} where the goal is to distinguish between two sets of unitary operations, potentially containing an infinite number of elements.
-The bottleneck arises from the diverse strategies that can be applied to unitary operations, such as parallel, sequential, and indefinite causal order~\cite{Oreshkov_2012,Chiribella2013,Bavaresco_2021}, as well as the complex arising from two sets of unitaries.
+The bottleneck arises from the diverse strategies that can be applied to unitary operations, such as parallel, sequential, and indefinite causal order~\cite{Oreshkov_2012,Chiribella2013,Bavaresco_2021}, as well as the complexity arising from two sets of unitaries.